 Alcohol is the most commonly used substance in drug-facilitated sexual assaults.
 However, other drugs (sometimes called "date rape" drugs, although that can be a misnomer as the drugs may be used by a perpetrator who is not dating the victim) might also be used in conjunction with alcohol to cause another person to become quickly incapacitated.
 These substances radically reduce a victim's ability to resist and, oftentimes, to remember the details of an assault or even the fact that an assault occurred.
-So called "date rape drugs" come in many forms, including over-the-counter medications (sleep aids, antihistamines or allergy pills), prescription medications (anti -anxiety medications, sleeping pills), or street drugs (Rohypnol, ecstasy, ketamine, GHB).
+So called "date rape drugs" come in many forms, including over-the-counter medications (sleep aids, antihistamines or allergy pills), prescription medications (anti-anxiety medications, sleeping pills), or street drugs (Rohypnol, ecstasy, ketamine, GHB).
 Street drugs are particularly dangerous because they can be added to drinks - very often to alcohol - without changing drink color or taste.
 Symptoms of drugging may vary and will depend on the type of drug, whether it was combined with alcohol, and the quantity of the drug consumed.
-For many drugs, symptoms will start quickly, often within 15- 30 minutes, and may include:
+For many drugs, symptoms will start quickly, often within 15-30 minutes, and may include:

-- Rapidly reduced inhibitions; - Low blood pressure (particularly from Rohypnol); - Dizziness, disorientation or blurred vision (common from other drugs, but particularly Rohypnol); - Nausea; - Loss of bowel or bladder control; - Difficulty breathing; - Feeling drunk when you haven't consumed any alcohol or very limited amounts; - · Loss of balance or finding it hard to move; - Sudden body temperature change that could be signaled by sweating or chattering teeth; - Waking up with no memory, or missing large portions of memories; - Waking up feeling particularly confused or disoriented; and, - Hallucinations.
+- Rapidly reduced inhibitions; - Low blood pressure (particularly from Rohypnol); - Dizziness, disorientation or blurred vision (common from other drugs, but particularly Rohypnol); - Nausea; - Loss of bowel or bladder control; - Difficulty breathing; - Feeling drunk when you haven't consumed any alcohol or very limited amounts; - Loss of balance or finding it hard to move; - Sudden body temperature change that could be signaled by sweating or chattering teeth; - Waking up with no memory, or missing large portions of memories; - · Waking up feeling particularly confused or disoriented; and,

+Hallucinations.

-If you believe you were drugged, get to a hospital quickly (within 24hours if possible) and request a blood or urine test to determine what might be in your system as many of these drugs leave the body rapidly.
+If you believe you were drugged, get to a hospital quickly (within 24-hours if possible) and request a blood or urine test to determine what might be in your system as many of these drugs leave the body rapidly.
 This can help preserve evidence for a future disciplinary investigation or to support a potential criminal prosecution against an assailant.
-Testing is also available at no charge through USC Student Health.
+Students can call 213-740-9355 24 hours a day to arrange for testing.

-The following safety information is offered to reduce the likelihood of a drug-facilitated sexual assault:
+The following safety information is offered to reduce the likelihood of an individual being drugged without their knowledge: